ajv-validator/ajv/docs/guide/modifying-data.md

 You can also define keywords that modify data.

-::: tip Please note
+::: tip NOT possible to modify root data
 It is not possible to modify the root data instance passed to the validation function, only data properties can be modified.
 This is related to how JavaScript passes parameters, and not a limitation of Ajv.
 :::

-::: warning Please note
+::: warning Non-portable functionality
 This functionality is non-standard - this is likely to be unsupported in other JSON Schema validator implementations.
 :::

-::: danger Please note
-While pure schema validation produces the results independent of the keywords and subschema order, enabling any feature that may modify the data makes validation impure and its results are likely to depend on the order of evaluation of keywords and subschemas.
+::: danger Unexpected results when modifying data While pure schema validation produces the results independent of the keywords and subschema order, enabling any feature that may modify the data makes validation impure and its results are likely to depend on the order of evaluation of keywords and subschemas.

 The order of evaluation of subschemas in keywords like `allOf` is always the same as the order of subschemas in the array.